Getting Started Guide (Plus plan): The New Litmus Platform

 - Folders + subfolders to easily store and organize your email campaigns.
 Easily create and rename folders and subfolders to centralize your emails, and make finding and sorting emails a breeze for your team.

-- “Push” functionality in Builder allows you to maintain version control.
+- “Update Checklist” functionality in Builder allows you to maintain version control.
 Make quick iterative changes in Litmus to your emails.
-When you’re ready, push the updated changes from Builder to Checklist, ensuring everyone on your team is always looking at the most updated version.
+When you’re ready, send the updated changes from Builder to Checklist, ensuring everyone on your team is always looking at the most updated version.

 - Multiple ways to start an email.
 Reduce the number of tools in your workflow and easily create an email via the method that aligns best with your process, and the stage of your workflow that you’re in: Building or Testing.
 You can choose to email in from your email provider, sync your email from your service provider, import your HTML, paste your HTML, or start your project in Builder.